moamen-saleh69/Portfolio/E-commerce/README.md

 ### 💡 Recommendations
 Based on the data, the company should:
-1. Investigate the logistics partners in the **East Region** to reduce shipping times.
+1. Investigate the logistics partners in the **East, South, West Regions** to reduce shipping times.
 2. Implement a stricter return policy or quality check for the East region distribution centers.
-3. Replicate the **North Region's** shipping model across other territories.
+3. Replicate the **North Region's** shipping model across other territories to reduce shiping time and damaging risk.